Determine The Empirical Formula Of A Compound

 • Practice, practice, practice: The best way to master the determination of empirical formulas is to practice solving problems.
 Work through numerous examples, starting with simple compounds and gradually progressing to more complex ones.
 Pay attention to the steps involved in each calculation, and try to understand why each step is necessary.
 The more you practice, the more comfortable you will become with the process.

 • Consider common polyatomic ions: When dealing with ionic compounds, remember that some elements may exist as polyatomic ions (e.g., sulfate, phosphate, nitrate).
 If your calculations suggest that a group of elements is present in a ratio corresponding to a known polyatomic ion, consider writing the formula with the polyatomic ion intact.
-For example, if you calculate a ratio of S:O as 1:4, it may indicate the presence of the sulfate ion (SO₄²⁻).
+To give you an idea, if you calculate a ratio of S:O as 1:4, it may indicate the presence of the sulfate ion (SO₄²⁻).

 • Be mindful of hydrates: Some compounds exist as hydrates, meaning that they contain water molecules incorporated into their crystal structure.
 When determining the empirical formula of a hydrate, you must account for the mass of water in the compound.
 This involves heating the hydrate to remove the water, measuring the mass of water lost, and then calculating the mole ratio of the anhydrous compound to water.